MicroEJ/docs/Trainings/trainingCManagedCodeCommunication.rst

 What you will learn:

 - SNI Overview
-- Exposing a C API in Java
+- Exposing a C API in Java code
 - Immortal Arrays
 - Error Management
 - Blocking Functions and Asynchronous Code